-Fine art illustration of a Coyote.
+Fine art illustration of a Red Racer Snake.
 The print is hand-signed by the artist and is guaranteed to arrive in perfect condition.
 The reproduction of this original pen and ink drawing is done on high quality acid-free archival paper.
 Call 1 800-913-7906 for more information or to order by phone.
 Click here for shipping info.

 The image is available for stock art illustration.
 Dealer inquires welcome